Last updated on May 4, 2024

 Measuring and reducing noise

-There are two steps in the Nik Dfine process: automatic noise measurement, then noise processing itself, globally or selectively (the latter involving either control points or color ranges).
+There are two steps in the Nik Dfine process: automatic noise measurement, then noise processing itself, globally or selectively (the latter involving either local adjustments or color ranges).

-The Nik Dfine interface indicates working order by palette number:
+The Nik Dfine interface indicates working order by section number:

 1. Measure Image Noise.